-As School Presidents are drivers of community building within their Schools, it is important to include them in the efforts to integrate and build postgraduate community.
-We want to empower School Presidents and PG Reps to run events which are appealing and engaging to both UG and PG cohorts.
+As School Presidents are drivers of community-building within their Schools, it is important to include them in the efforts to integrate and build a postgraduate sense of community.
+We want to empower School Presidents, Language Convenors, and PG Reps to run events which are appealing and engaging to both UG and PG cohorts.

 As part of my employability remit, I work with the Director of Student Development and Activities, the Employability Officer, and Careers Centre staff to help academic representatives put on engaging School-specific careers events.
 Each School President aims to host at least one event per semester.

 The recently formed School President Advisory Group (SPAG), which is a sub-group of Education Committee, works to bring the student view into the development of the Careers Centre.
 Three School Presidents from each faculty sit on the committee to meet to share feedback regarding career support, events, and specific School needs.
 The group works to ensure that School Presidents are supported in their roles as well as to ensure that the Careers Centre is meeting the needs of the growing student body.

 The newly created Employability Rep position will help support School Presidents in creating and running departmental events through liaising with Schools' Careers Link and the Careers Centre.
 They will assist in gathering and responding to student requests and feedback, attend the Careers & Employability Forums twice per semester and provide support for the School President throughout the year.

 Although we remain in an unusual situation with the transition back to in-person learning, I aim to address some of the ongoing issues that DoEds face every year!